 These two patterns of findings led the authors to the following conclusions: (a) the reward value of releasing a restrained rat is comparable to that of high-valued food (similar latencies to food and social release doors), and (b) social release in some cases comes at the expense of food intake (lower levels of food intake in a social context).
-In other words, rats not only value social contact equally with food, but engage in altruistic food sharing, taking less for themselves in favor of their distressed social partner.
+In other words, rats not only value social contact equally with food, but engage in altruistic food sharing, sacrificing some high-value food to make it available to a distressed social partner.
 On its face, these findings appear to lend strong support to accounts appealing to some type of altruism, and simultaneously pose serious theoretical challenges to strict cost-benefit models.
-If not for altruistic motives, why would a rat sacrifice its own food for the good of another?
+If not for altruistic motives, why would a rat sacrifice its own food?
 While there is ample evidence of food sharing in rats, it is usually of the reciprocal exchange (tit-for-tat) variety, in which animals alternate roles as donors and receivers (Taborsky et al. 2016).
-Far less common is the type of unreciprocated food sharing reported by Ben-Ami Bartal et al. (2011), in which a rat sacrifices its own highly-valued food for another with no tangible short-term gain.
+Far less common is the type of unreciprocated food sharing reported by Ben-Ami Bartal et al. (2011), in which a rat leaves highly-valued food for another to consume with no tangible short-term gain.
 Given both the novelty and theoretical significance of the findings, these food-sharing conditions warrant closer examination.

 The main objective of the present study was to replicate and extend the food-sharing conditions from Ben-Ami Bartal et al. (2011), using more robust methods for assessing reward value and food sharing.
 The methods were patterned after Hiura et al. (2018), in which rats were given repeated choices between high-valued food rewards (sucrose pellets) and social release (10-s social contact).
 Unlike the findings reported by Ben-Ami Bartal et al. (2011), however, Hiura et al. found that rats showed a consistently strong preference for food over social release, even in the face of large increases in food cost (number of responses to produce food), while the costs of social release remained low.
 Costs were manipulated via a progressive ratio (PR) schedule, in which the number of responses per reward was low at the beginning of the session, but increased with each reward earned.
 Social release typically only occurred in the latter parts of the session, when food costs were high and after many food rewards had been earned and consumed.
 The overall session-wide preference for food generally exceeded 90%.